JonathanDUFOUR/get_next_line/README.md

 This project is the 2nd of the 42 School cursus.

 # Description
-In this project, we must write a function that reads from a file descriptor, line by line.
+In this project, we must write a function that reads from a file descriptor, line by line.<br>
-The function must return the line read, without the newline character.
+The function must return the line read, without the newline character.<br>